 Savvy travellers can find deals at Vegas’ posh resorts.
 Most of the more than 70,000 rooms available offer discounts year round so shop around to find the best deal for you.

 On the Strip, the sleek (but small) Philippe Starck-designed rooms of SLS Las Vegas lure the young and beautiful.
 Even if you’re not staying onsite, visit the cheery Foxtail Pool day-and-night-club, or grab a bite at Umami Burger, 800 Degrees Pizzeria or Katsuya Japanese restaurant.
-Check out the hotel’s Specials page, where there are often deals for less than $100 a night.
+Check out the hotel’s Specials page, where there are often deals for around $100 a night.